Designing Optimized Traffic Signals and Systems

 Instructor

-Dennis Strong is President of Strong Concepts, Northbrook, Illinois.
+Dennis Strong is President of Strong Concepts, Greenville, SC.
 The firm's primary area of practice is in the development of integrated traffic engineering software and related training.
 Mr. Strong is a respected lecturer whose unique teaching style has been applauded world-wide, while at the same time a recognized expert in the analysis, evaluation, and operational design of traffic signals and systems, and in the development and use of computer software related to this field.
-He has over 30 years of professional experience in these areas, and is the developer of the following Visual TEAPAC software used in the course: SIGNAL2000, NOSTOP, PREPASSR, PRETRANSYT and PRENETSIM.
-Mr. Strong is a registered Professional Engineer (PE) in Illinois and is a registered Professional Traffic Operations Engineer (PTOE).
-He is also the past chairman of the Signalized Intersection Subcommittee of the TRB Highway Capacity and Quality of Service Committee, which authors the Highway Capacity Manual.
+He has 45 years of professional experience in these areas, and is the developer of the following software used in the course: TEAPAC Complete (SIGNAL, NOSTOP and Export/Import functions).
+Mr. Strong is a registered Professional Engineer (PE) in Illinois.
+He is also a past chairman of the Signalized Intersection Subcommittee of the TRB Highway Capacity and Quality of Service Committee, which authors the Highway Capacity Manual.

 Software Used in Course

-SIGNAL2000/TEAPAC from Strong Concepts performs capacity analyses which duplicate the worksheet calculations of Chapter 16 of the latest version of the Highway Capacity Manual, the 2000 HCM, as well as provides optimization of split timings, cycle length and phasings for the signal based on these 2000 HCM capacity analyses
+TEAPAC Complete from Strong Concepts performs capacity analyses which implement the calculation methods of the signalized chapters of the 2016 and 2000 Highway Capacity Manuals (HCM), as well as provides optimization of split timings, cycle length and phasings for the signal based on these HCM capacity analyses.

 Outline of Course